-Н lours
+Hours 3

 Possible Cause Procedure 8 50 250 500

 Engine Check Oil Level Refer to the manufacturer's instructions for the engine х

+Engine Air Filter(s) Change the primary filter when restriction indicator says to.
+Safety filter is there to protect the engine if the main filter becomes damaged, meaning an increase in dust for the safety filter.
+Check the safety filter when changing the primary filter; if it shows excessive dirt or the restriction indicator is still high after servicing the primary filter, then the safety filter needs to be changed.
+See Fig. 9-11 Engine Assembly: PN 47125N All Models aged, / filter

-Other Engine Maintenance Refer to the manufacture's operating and maintenance instructions for the engine.
+Other Engine Maintenance Refer to the manufacturer's operating and maintenance instructions for the engine

 Material Sensor Tube Check for HTO fluid Х

-Material Sensor Tube Add As r needed
+Material Sensor Tube Add As needed

 Heat Transfer Oil Check Х

 Change Х

-Check Х
+Hydraulic Oil Check Х

-Hydraulic Oil Change Х
+Change Х

 Hydraulic Oil Filter Change Х

 Check burner box insulation Х

-Clean CAD cell. Х
+Clean CAD cell Х

 Burner Check Electrodes Х

 Check Flame Retainer/Head Х

 Replace burner nozzle Х

-Wheel Bearings Clean and re-pack using a good grade of bearing grease Every 24,000 miles or two years
+Wheel Bearings Clean and re-pack using a good grade of bearing grease Every 24,000 miles (38,624 km) or two years

 Tongue Jack Grease using a good grade of bearing grease Once a year

 Material Tank Scrape out built up material in the material tank Once a year or as needed

-Material Sensor Scrape out built up material around guard in tank. Х
+Material Sensor Guard Scrape out built up material around guard Х

-IVIALEIIAI JEIISUI Check and/or add HTO fluid to sensor tube х